All Episodes

 He might want to consider a job change.

-Yeah, well, that's the thing too, because when I listened to Mr. Campbell the other day, he said he goes, our biggest threat is Charlotte.
+Yeah, well, that's the thing, too, because when I listened to Mr. Campbell the other day, he said he goes, our biggest threat is Charlotte.

 And it's, you know, like I said, I give these.

-Um, anyway, I've got to run.
+Anyway, I've got to run.

-Good point, so Sean.
+Good points, though, Sean.

 I'm not surprised, lucky you.

-Uh, that's not the case for most Americans.
+That's not the case for most Americans.

 We've been in political media for a long time.